 The disks on University-managed Windows and Macs are encrypted.

 For DICE desktops see Encrypting Groups of Files on DICE.
-Some DICE disk partitions are encrypted, and the computing staff are working on encryption solutions for the others.
+Some DICE disk partitions are encrypted and the computing staff are working on encryption solutions for the others.
+If you have specific requirements for encryption on DICE, please get in touch with the computing officers.

 Other computers